 Undergraduate Education and Beyond

 As a mechanical engineering student, you will take courses in engineering and design.
-Often, coursework will include laboratory projects and other opportunities where students can gain hands-on experience.
-Like most undergraduate programs of study, mechanical engineering bachelor’s degree programs can be completed in four years, though the BLS noted that many students spend a longer amount of time (up to five years) earning this degree.
+Often, coursework will include laboratory projects and other opportunities where you can gain hands-on experience.
+Mechanical engineering bachelor’s degree programs can be completed in four years, though the BLS notes that many students spend a longer amount of time (up to five years) earning this degree.

 If you want to be sure your education prepares you for future career advancement, you may want to pursue a graduate degree program or select a dual degree program.
 Master’s degrees may be necessary for:

 Getting Your Professional Engineer License

 After you earn your college degree, you will have to complete the requirements to become licensed as a professional engineer.
 First you will take a state exam called the Fundamentals of Engineering exam.
-Upon passing that, you will officially be qualified as an engineer in training.
-Once you have four years of professional engineering experience, you can take the Principles and Practice of Engineering exam, which is the last hurdle left before you can get your license.
+When you pass that, you will officially be qualified as an engineer in training.
+Once you have four years of professional engineering experience, you can take the Principles and Practice of Engineering exam.This is the last hurdle left before you can get your license.

 Mechanical engineering degree programs are challenging, but your hard work will pay off in the form of a versatile skillset that prepares you for a rewarding career.
 If you know you want to enter the field of engineering but you’re not sure which specialized discipline is best for you, earning a degree in mechanical engineering may be the best way to prepare for your future.